|On This Page:|

 This option allows Designated School Officials to:

-At Stanford, only international student advisors at the Bechtel International Center are eligible to provide such certification letters.
+At Stanford, only international student/scholar advisors at the Bechtel International Center are eligible to provide such certification letters.

-The instructions detailed below are specific to international students and their dependents sponsored by Stanford University.
+The instructions detailed below are specific to international students and scholars and their dependents sponsored by Stanford University.

 Arrange your application in the following order.
-Do not seal the application in an envelope since you will need the certification letter from the I-Center to complete your application.
+Put all of these documents in an envelope but do not seal the envelope since you will need the certification letter from the I-Center to complete your application.

-Please note that unless you bring all the documents listed above to the I-Center, the advisor will not be able to issue the ITIN certification letters.
+Please note that unless you bring all the documents listed above (in an envelope with the required postage) to the I-Center, the advisor will not be able to issue the ITIN certification letter.

-Bring your complete application, along with your original passport, I-94 card and I-20 or DS-2019 to the I-Center during drop-in advising hours to request an ITIN Certification letter.
+Bring your complete application in an addressed envelope with the required postage, along with your original passport, I-20 or DS-2019, and I-94 (if you received a paper I-94) to the I-Center during drop-in advising hours to request an ITIN Certification letter.

-An advisor will review the photocopies of your passport, visa stamp, I-94 card and I-20 or DS-2019 to verify they are true to the original documents, and the originals will be returned to you in the same visit.
-The advisor will then issue you the certification letter and provide you with further instructions.
+An advisor will review the photocopies of your passport, visa stamp, I-94, and I-20 or DS-2019 to verify they are true to the original documents, and the originals will be returned to you in the same visit.
+The advisor will then issue the certification letter and mail your application.

 Publication 1915, Understanding Your IRS Individual Taxpayer Identification Number ITIN